 A weakness in the abdominal muscles causing lower back pain

-Standing for extended periods will often cause lower back pain especially with weak lower back muscles.
+Standing for longer durations may often cause lower back pain, and people with weak lower back muscles are prone to it.
 You can do some crunches and oblique exercises every day to address this issue:

 While lying on your back on a bench, lift your shoulders upwards just a few inches, enough to feel the full contraction of the rectus abdominis or 6-pack.
 As there are 3 “rows” of muscles forming this group, there are 3 variations to completely work the area and this is based upon leg positioning.
 This is also a good exercise to strengthen your core at home.